 Define the Problem

 Start by defining the problem you are trying to solve.
 It might be related to customer complaints, production process inefficiencies, or equipment malfunctions.
-Ensure that the selected issue is tangible enough and can be measured properly, thereby facilitating the process of collecting and analyzing data.
+Ensure that the selected issue is tangible enough and can be measured properly, thereby facilitating data collection and analysis.

 Collect Data